jgrugru/htmlfactory/README.md

 >Example: ```TagFactory("div.my-class", "inside the div", four="my-form")```

 >Dashes (-) also cause a similar problem.
 For all html attributes that require a dash,
->please omit the dash.
+> omit the dash.
 The dash will be added upon creation of the object.

 ```Python
 # with an omitted dash
 TagFactory("div", role="application", ariadescribedby="info")
 ```
-output:

 ```html
 <div role='application' aria-describedby='info'></div>
 ```